scholarslab/scholarslab.github.io/README.md

 ### Submitting Issues

 * We use [Issues](https://github.com/scholarslab/scholarslab.org/issues) for bug reports and feature requests and such.
 If you find a problem with the site or thing we should add something new, please share it in an issue!

-### Using the Wiki

-* There's [a wiki page](https://github.com/scholarslab/scholarslab.org/wiki/Rando-Ideas) if you have ideas/thoughts that don't fit well as issues.